microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/B2BSalesExperience.md

 The Chief Revenue officer (CRO) wants to increase B2B propects to customers by building stronger relationship with their customer and personalize the customer buying journey.

-They decide to tackle this challenge with 2 initiatives:
+They decide to tackle this challenge with below initiatives:

 -   Implementing Dynamics sales to accelerate their sales
 -   Implementing Microsoft Teams chat in Dynamics Sales to collaborate